 From Terminal session as a user type 'ip address'

 airmon-ng check kill

-ip address and make a note of the adapter, it would normally be 'wlan0', but it can change to 'wlan0mon' if 'airmon-ng start' had previously run.
-Running 'airmon-ng stop wlan0mon' will reset the wireless adapter back to wlan0 then execute service network-manager start.
+IP address and make a note of the adapter, it would normally be 'wlan0', but it can change to 'wlan0mon' if 'airmon-ng start' had previously run.
+Running 'airmon-ng stop wlan0mon' will reset the wireless adapter back to wlan0 then execute the service network-manager start.
 If all else fails take the Microsoft approach and reboot.